roncampbell/IRE2017/Introduction to R.md

   11.30   13.40   13.90   13.99   14.60   16.10

-The summary() function is really handy, but we can get a more granular look by using the quantile() function:
+The summary() function is handy, but we can get a more granular look by using the quantile() function:

 > quantile(AZ_AMI$Score, c(0.1, 0.25, 0.5, 0.75, 0.9))